Skip to main content

 Getting pregnant before your first period

 It is possible to get pregnant before your first period after pregnancy.
 But it is unlikely that the first egg released will result in conception.
-Generally, you must have a regular cycle of ovulation and periods to sustain a pregnancy.
+Generally, you must have a regular cycle of ovulation and periods to get pregnant.

 Increasing your chance of pregnancy

-The best way to become pregnant is to have regular sexual intercourse.
-This should be at times where you both feel ready to be intimate.
+The best way to become pregnant is to have regular sex.

 Return of your periods

-If you are having regular menstrual cycles it is likely you have returned to fertility.
-Long, short, or irregular cycles can be a sign that your cycles are not yet fertile.
+If you are having regular periods, it is likely you have returned to fertility.
+Long, short or irregular cycles can be a sign that your cycles are not yet fertile.

-Keeping a record of your periods can help you to identify that your body is ovulating.
+Keeping a record of your periods can help you check if your body is ovulating.

 How to tell if you're fertile

-If you want to know more about your fertility status, you can use simple family planning methods.
+If you want to know more about your fertility status, track your:

 Fertility treatment and breast milk

-If you're worried about how a medicine affects breastfeeding, talk to your GP and fertility expert.
+If you're worried about how a fertility medicine affects breastfeeding, talk to your GP and fertility expert.